 As a founding board member, this volunteer position soon turned into a fulltime job.
 Not only was I conducting board meetings, but I was meeting with the public and the press.
 Initially I had to cut back on my freelancing because I was writing a great deal for the school – everything from meeting minutes to school policy and the volunteer handbook.
 I helped create marketing pieces for CVA including a mailer, a brochure, and several press releases.
 I was also creating content for and updating the school’s website 10 to 20 hours a week.

 Finally, I had to choose between volunteering for my children’s school or continuing to build my freelance business.
 I resigned from CVA’s board in December 2006.

 Starting in June 2006, I was professionally blogging – yes, getting paid to blog or earning money by running my own blogs.
 Again, this was something I stumbled into.
 I never consciously set out to be “paid to blog” but the money and jobs kept finding me.

 First, it was a mass emailing to join other mommy bloggers at ClubMom (now CafeMom).
 I applied and pitched my idea for a new blog – either a cooking blog or a children’s book blog.
 On the advice from my editor, I combined the two, which became A Readable Feast, a blog where I show how reading and cooking can bring families closer together while encouraging literacy.
-ClubMom ended their blogging program in December 2007, so I moved the content over to a new blog, My Readable Feast (now on hiatus).
+ClubMom ended their blogging program in December 2007, so I moved the content over to a new blog, My Readable Feast (now on permanent hiatus).

 Getting paid a competitive wage to blog was exciting.
 Blogging wasn’t just a cute, time-wasting hobby – I was now a professional.
-I also continued to work with copywriting clients in creating traditional marketing communication pieces like brochures, web content, mailings and press releases, I soon realized that blogging and social media was where my future was headed.
+While I continued to work with copywriting clients in creating traditional marketing communication pieces like brochures, web content, mailings and press releases, I soon realized that blogging and social media was where my future was headed.